 Glaucoma is a category or group of diseases which affect the optic nerve (a bundle of nerve fibers that carries visual information from the eye to the brain).
-Elevated intraocular pressure is usually the cause of the damage to the optic nerve, and because glaucoma is a largely silent disease, it is imperative that you have regular exams with either an optometrist or ophthalmologist.
+Elevated intraocular pressure is usually the cause of the damage to the optic nerve, and because glaucoma is a mostly silent disease, it is imperative that you have regular exams with either an optometrist or ophthalmologist.

 Types of glaucoma: